nmc97/logan-screen-accessions/README.md

 4. Parse output files and summarise
 5. change it so that it can be run from anywhere
 6. move scripts out of workflow directory into scripts directory
+7. write it so that it builds mamba environments within rules (maybe not neccessary in this case)